newbiegreen4ever/100-days-of-code_v.Newbie/rules.md

 # Rules of the 100 Days Of Code Challenge

 ## Main Commitment
-### *I will code for at least an hour every day for the next 100 days.*
+### *I will devote at least 0.5 hour to Code / Learn about Computer Science every day for the next 100 days.*
+### > (1.01)^100 = 2.70 (corr. to 3 sig. fig.)

 #### Start Date
-June 25th, 2016.
-[PUT YOUR DATE HERE]
+2017-06-04 (Sunday)

 ## Additional Rules
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
-2. If I code at work, that time won't count towards the challenge.
-3. I will push code to GitHub every day so that anyone can see my progress.
+1. I will push code to GitHub every day so that I can record my progress, if any
-4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
+2. I will update the (Log)[log.md] with the day's progress and provide a link so that I can record my progress.
-5. I will work on real projects, facing real challenges.
-The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))
+3. I will try to type something down, regardless of code / reflection

 ## Ideas to make this challenge more effective
 1. To increase the chances of success, it's a requirement that you add a link to each of the day posts in the [log](log.md).
 It can be a link to a commit on GitHub, a link to a blog post